DevVaghani1211/Coastal-Threat-Alert-System/README.md

 # 🌊 Coastal Threat Alert System

-A hackathon project to protect coastal communities by predicting storms, detecting algal blooms, and sending real-time SMS alerts to registered users.
+A solution to protect coastal communities by predicting storms, detecting algal blooms, and sending real-time SMS alerts to registered users.

 ---